bdague324/Training-model/README.md

 1. public instances - Ubuntu (Front end),
 1. public instances - Ubuntu (Back end).

-The **front end** interacts with the user, gathers all it needs and send it to the back end.
+The **front end** interacts with the user, gathers all it needs and sends it to the back end.
-The **back end** computes and send back information to the front end to be displayed to the end user.
+The **back end** computes and sends back information to the front end to be displayed to the end user.

 # Database and files used